 Another tropical paradise but this time with a view over the whole city.
 Better yet it’s absolutely free!
 This greenhouse inspired rooftop is in the “Walkie Talkie” building in Fenchurch Street.
 Grab a prosecco and a bite to eat as you take in the full grandeur of London from above.

-Brick Lane is full of trendy markets and great food but what about golf?
+Brick Lane is full of quirky markets and great food but what about golf?
 Indoor mini golf with drinks to be precise.
 With courses inspired by anything from Jurassic park to neon night club it really has to be seen to be believed.
 It’s a lot of fun and the perfect way to escape the rain!
-It’s here on Google maps – Junkyard Golf.
+Check it out here on Google maps – Junkyard Golf.

 For anyone that’s watched The Imitation Game you might well fancy yourself as an Alan Turing and wondered if you too could break the enigma code.
 Now’s your chance!
 At The Bletchley in Chelsea you can crack codes while a bartender whips up unique cocktails.
 Decipher clues and complete missions to save the world, just maybe go easy on those cocktails until after humanity is saved…